 Lemon and elderflower cake

-It's the cake of the season - inspired by the royal wedding, this easy lemon and elderflower cake will win everyone's hearts.
+It's the cake of the summer!
+This easy lemon and elderflower cake will win everyone's hearts.

 For the cake